axonasif/dotsh/README.md

 ### [vscode::add_settings](https://github.com/axonasif/dotfiles/blob/d86ce10be9cd08ff2911f09e7eff71449bdd2090/src/utils/common.sh#L6)

 This let's you easily add settings to the Gitpod workspace VSCode instance.
+Settings added via this function will not be synced and is scoped to the applied workspaces only.

 Usage example: